 One of the most important steps in managing arthritis and degenerative joint disease in dogs is building and maintaining excellent muscle, tendon and ligament health, so exercise is a necessity.
 The type of exercise, intensity, frequency, and duration can all be tailored to the dog’s specific musculoskeletal issue.
-Therapeutic exercises can also be added to target and strengthen specific muscles or limbs.
+Therapeutic exercises can also be added to the target and strengthen specific muscles or limbs.

 Doctor would also consider ubiquinol and other antioxidants; super green foods like spirulina and astaxanthin; vitamin C; natural anti-inflammatory herbs such as turmeric, proteolytic enzymes and nutraceuticals; homeopathic remedies (Rhus Tox, Bryonia, and Arnica can be particularly helpful depending on your pet’s specific symptoms); and Acetyl-D- glucosamine injections.
 Cytokine therapy and prolotherapy may also dramatically improve quality of life and assist in slowing degeneration.

 Supporting those all-important hip and knee joints should be a primary focus for every owner of a large breed dog.
 The physical therapies, combined with the right nutrition, supplementation, and exercise can go a long way toward keeping your dog active, agile and pain-free for a lifetime.

-Stem Cell Therapy can not only help to deal with your four-legged friend’s pain, but it might also stop the progression of the disease or condition, improving the quality of life of your fluffy friend and, thereby, improving yours as well.
+Stem Cell Therapy can not only help to deal with your friend’s pain, but might also stop the progression of the disease or condition, improving your dog’s quality of life and, thereby, improving yours as well.

 Dr. Karen Shaw Becker is the most followed veterinarian in the world, and for good reason.
 Dr. Becker believes in a deliberate, common sense approach to creating and maintaining vibrant health for companion animals and an unconventional, integrative approach to addressing disease and re-establishing health in ill pets.